Falloutgamerlol/Frutiger-Aero-AI-Music-Server/README.md

 It’s fast, private, and honestly... kinda cool.

-⚠️Disclaimer, code was ai assisted⚠️
+⚠️Disclaimers, code was ai assisted, if you want it to be fully ran locally you cant have voice recognition without a separate service running, this also applies to the itunes api integrated⚠️